Mobile application security audits

 - Detection of sensitive information storage in the context of the application.

-- Identification of bad practices in the use of Webviews.
+- Identification of bad app development practices in the use of Webviews.

 - Detection of vulnerable IPC mechanisms in Android systems.